 Additionally, ask for an email.
 From your grocery store to the retail store where you buy your shoes, company’s regularly ask for customers' emails (for promotions, perks, etc.) during their interactions.
 Don't be shy to ask for emails!
-Even if callers are not ready to book, collecting e-mails for your database is a huge win as it puts them in contact with your practice’s content.
-(To learn how to effectively market using patient emails, read this guide:
+Even if callers are not ready to book, collecting e-mails for your database is a huge win.
+Email marketing will regularly puts them in contact with your practice’s content.

 Example: “Let me see when we can get you in!
 Would you be available on Monday, January 31?
 Would afternoon work at 1:00?...Great, have you been with us before?
 NO?
 Ok, what is your first and last name?
 What is your date of birth?
 Can we also grab your email for promotions?
 Ok perfect, you are all scheduled to meet with Dr. X.”